Jana Fett: 2018: Major debut and first win

-2022-2024: WTA 125 final, Roland Garros & WTA 1000 debuts
+2022–2024: WTA 125 final, Roland Garros & WTA 1000 debuts

 She qualified for the main draw of the 2022 Wimbledon Championships after three years of absence at the All England Club where she lost to world No. 1, Iga Świątek.

 She reached the final at the WTA 125 2023 Midland Tennis Classic but lost to first-time WTA Challenger titlist Anna Kalinskaya.

 In April 2024, Fett won the biggest title in her career at the W100 Oeiras Open.

 On her debut at the French Open, she entered the main draw as a lucky loser and recorded a first round win over Jéssica Bouzas Maneiro, then losing her next match to Marie Bouzková.

 At the Jasmin Open, Fett reached the second round defeating Mayar Sherif before losing to Sara Sorribes Tormo in three sets.
 The following week at the 2024 Thailand Open 2, she reached the quarterfinals, after defeating Zheng Saisai, and eighth seed Varvara Gracheva by retirement, before going out to eventual champion Rebecca Šramková.

 She entered the main draw of the WTA 1000 China Open as a lucky loser making her debut at this level, and recorded her first WTA 1000 win over wildcard entrant Wang Meiling.
 Fett lost in the second round to ninth seed Daria Kasatkina.

+2026: Anti-doping suspension

+In January, the International Tennis Integrity Agency (ITIA) announced that Fett had been provisionally suspended since 22 December 2025, after testing positive for three prohibited substances, namely ostarine, GW501516 and LGD-4033, while representing Croatia in the BJK Cup on 16 November 2025.